Binge Eating Disorder

 Each year millions of people in the United States are affected by serious and sometimes life-threatening eating disorders.
 More than 90 percent of those afflicted are adolescent and young adult women.
 It is suggested that the reason women in this age group are particularly vulnerable to eating disorders is because of their tendency to go on strict diets to achieve an "ideal" figure.
 Researchers have found that such stringent dieting can play a key role in triggering eating disorders.

-The consequences of eating disorders can be severe - 5 percent to 20 percent of cases of anorexia nervosa leads to death from starvation, cardiac arrest, other medical complications, or suicide.
+The consequences of eating disorders can be severe--5 to 20 percent of cases of anorexia nervosa leads to death from starvation, cardiac arrest, other medical complications, or suicide.

 What is binge eating disorder?